Moving To > Switzerland

-Being surrounded by Germany, France and Italy, in Switzerland there are three major cultural and linguistic regions connecting to these three neighboring nations.
-It is also a center of major international organizations like, FIFA, World Trade Organization, Red Cross, International Labor Organization, International Olympic Committee and also the 2nd largest UN Office.
+Surrounded by Germany, France and Italy, Switzerland is made up of three cultural and linguistic regions that connect to the three neighboring nations.
+It is also a center of major international organizations such as FIFA, World Trade Organization, Red Cross, International Labor Organization, International Olympic Committee and the second largest UN Office.

 Custom Regulations for Switzerland: